Strøget: History

 Strøget was known as Ruten until the late 19th century.
 This collection of streets has been at the heart of the city, and amongst the most fashionable in the city for much of its history.
 The layout of the streets comprising Strøget has been in place since 1728 when Frederiksberggade was laid out after a fire.
 Most of the buildings along the street date to the late 19th or early 20th centuries, with the oldest building dating to 1616.

 Strøget was converted to a pedestrian zone on 17 November 1962 when cars were beginning to dominate Copenhagen's old central streets.
 Inspired by a number of new pedestrian streets created in Germany after the war, during the 1950s the street had closed to traffic for some of days at Christmas.
 The 1962 closure was initially a temporary trial, but the change was made permanent in 1964, and the road has remained closed since.
 The idea was controversial, some people believing that the Danes did not have the mentality for "public life" envisioned by such a street, and many local merchants believed the move would scare away business.
-The 'father' of a car free Strøget, Alfred Wassard, Copenhagen's 'mayor for town planning' from 1962–78, even faced death threats.
+The 'father' of a car free Strøget, Alfred Wassard, Copenhagen's 'mayor for town planning' from 1962 to 1978, even faced death threats.
 On the opening day, police officers were present to protect against assassination threats, and unhappy car drivers honked their horns on side streets to mark their displeasure although the event was well attended and marked by dancing and music.
 The posher shops on the east end of the street were particularly opposed to the change, and they tried to have the project restricted to its western portion which was dominated by bars and cinemas at the time.

 However the project quickly proved a success, and the area soon boasted more shoppers, cafes, and a renewed street life.
-Building on Strøget’s success, the network expanded piecemeal – another street and a few more squares were emptied of cars in 1968, and further closures took place in 1973, and 1992.
-From the initial 15,800 square metres of the Strøget, Copenhagen’s central pedestrian network has expanded to about 100,000 square metres.
+Building on Strøget's success, the network expanded piecemeal – another street and a few more squares were emptied of cars in 1968, and further closures took place in 1973, and 1992.
+From the initial 15,800 square metres of the Strøget, Copenhagen's central pedestrian network has expanded to about 100,000 square metres.
 In 1993 Amagertorv (Amager square) was re-surfaced in a pattern made of granite, designed by artist Bjørn Nørgaard.
 Nearby areas were also pedestrianised over the years, for example Nyhavn in 1980 and the town hall square (semi-pedestrianised) in 1996 on the occasion of Copenhagen being the European Capital of Culture (the through road was removed although bus traffic remained, and the square is still bounded by traffic).